Kenilworth Public Schools

 The Kenilworth Public Schools is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from the borough of Kenilworth, in Union County, in the U.S. state of New Jersey.

-As of the 2022–23 school year, the district, then comprised of two schools, had an enrollment of 1,473 students and 135.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.9:1.
+As of the 2024–25 school year, the district, comprised of two schools, had an enrollment of 1,451 students and 133.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.9:1.